 Training and accreditations

 Training is really important, and it’s totally acceptable for you to check this with your therapist.
-If you’re after a CBT Therapist, you want to ensure they’ve done a 1-2 year postgraduate diploma or masters in CBT (on top of at least 3-4 years experience or core training) and are ideally accredited with the governing body: the BABCP.
-You can use the BABCP accreditation check here: https://www.cbtregisteruk.com/ All of Brighter Life Therapy’s CBT therapists are appropriately trained and accredited with the BABCP.
+If you’re after a CBT Therapist, you want to ensure they’ve done a 1-2 year postgraduate diploma or masters in CBT (on top of at least 4 years experience or core training) and are ideally accredited with the governing body: the BABCP.
+You can use the BABCP accreditation check here.
+All of Brighter Life Therapy’s CBT therapists are appropriately trained and accredited with the BABCP.

 Some psychologists also use CBT as their main therapy.
 To ensure the best outcomes, be sure that the psychologists are Clinical Psychologists or Counselling Psychologists and have completed a three-year doctorate course in clinical or counselling psychology.
-They would also need to be registered with the HCPC, which you can check here: https://www.hcpc-uk.org/check-the-register/
+They would also need to be registered with the Health and Care Professions Council (HCPC).

 Finally, if you’re after a counsellor, you need to ensure they have at least a level 3 and 4 in the diploma of psychotherapeutic counselling practice, which usually takes 3 years in total.
-Ideally they will also be registered with the BACP, which you can check here: https://www.bacp.co.uk/search/Register
+Ideally they will also be registered with the British Association for Counselling and Psychotherapy (BACP) or the National Counselling Society (NSC).

 Note, the terms psychologist, psychotherapist, CBT therapist and counsellor are not protected titles, so anyone can call themselves this.
 Therefore, it’s best to check they have the qualifications and accreditations to go with the title!

 Before the pandemic, private therapy was usually conducted via face to face sessions in the same room, so you had to be sure your therapist was local and accessible.
-Now, with the pandemic, many therapists don’t feel comfortable to return to face to face just yet.
+Now, with the pandemic, many therapists don’t feel comfortable to return to face to face just yet, or find that remote therapy is working better for them.

 Instead, video calls are becoming the new norm.
 Research shows these sessions can be just as effective, and as valued by clients and therapists alike.
 Telephone therapy can also be effective, particularly for clients who prefer to have an extra layer of confidentiality.